leafi/posixvala/README.md

 posixvala
 =========

+## Note: I'm not actually confident this works, at all, even slightly.
+It was a nice exercise though.

 This fork of the project is posixvala, but with bits of GObject and Mono's eGLib (and even real GLib) hacked in.
 Normal posixvala is wonderful and supports classes with [Compact] on